codificat/kubevirt-tutorial/labs/lab3/lab3.md

 Let's summarize what happened on this lab:

 * We've installed both KubeVirt and CDI operators:
-  * Which enabled us to deploy instances of both products.
+  * The operators enabled us to deploy instances (CRs) of both products
-  * Created the necessary CRDs to manage VMs and storage.
+  * Created the both CRs, for KubeVirt and CDI, which the operator observed and act accordingly
-* We tested the KubeVirt API is available using *virtctl*, the CLI tool for interacting with KubeVirt VMs.
+* We tested KubeVirt's API is available using *virtctl*, the CLI tool for interacting with KubeVirt VMs
-* Finally, we've deployed a *ServiceMonitor* object to tell Prometheus to scrap the KubeVirt components, including the VMs we'll be running in the subsequent labs.
+* Finally, we've deployed a *ServiceMonitor* object to tell Prometheus to scrap the KubeVirt components, including the VMs we'll be running in the subsequent labs

-This concludes this section, please head off to the next one!
+This concludes this section, take your time to review what's been deployed, all the resources, etc and then head off to the next lab!

 [Next Lab](../lab4/lab4.md)\
 [Previous Lab](../lab2/lab2.md)\